George McCartney (footballer)

-George McCartney (born 29 April 1981) is a Northern Irish former footballer who is currently a coach at Linfield.
+George McCartney (born 29 April 1981) is a Northern Irish former footballer who is a coach at Linfield.
 He began his career at Sunderland in 1998 before having two spells each with West Ham United and Leeds United.
 He won the 2004–05 Football League Championship with Sunderland and was named the club's player of the season award as well as being named in the 2004–05 Football League Championship PFA Team of the Year.
 He moved to West Ham in 2006 before returning to Sunderland under Roy Keane's managership in 2008.
 He spent one season, the 2010–11 season, on loan with Leeds United before returning in 2011 to play on loan for West Ham.
 From 2001 until 2010 he also played international football for Northern Ireland.

 Club career

 Sunderland

 Born in Belfast, McCartney was a trainee with Sunderland before signing a professional contract on 28 May 1998 and made his debut against Luton Town in the League Cup in 2000.
 He was made team captain in 2003–04 after Jason McAteer suffered a long-term injury and in 2004–05 was voted Player of the Season by Sunderland fans during the successful Championship winning campaign.

 During the season his excellent performances earned him the title "Mr. Consistent" from manager Mick McCarthy.
 McCartney missed a large percentage of Sunderland's ill-fated 2005–06 season due to injury.
 He showed glimpses of his potential once he had regained his fitness, but his return came far too late in the season for him to have any meaningful impact on the team's dreadful run of results.
 He made 157 appearances for Sunderland in all competitions.